eclipse-archived/ceylon-lang.org/documentation/1.0/tour/introduction.md

 # #{page.title}

-This is the fourth leg of the Tour of Ceylon.
+This is part of the Tour of Ceylon.
 In the [previous leg](../inheritance) you learned about inheritance and refinement.
 In this leg you're going to learn about *introduction*.

 ## Implementation note <!-- m3 -->